 What Fitness Means To Me!

 Looking back at the little kid that I was, I think I’ve done pretty well for myself in terms of transforming my physique and getting fitter.
+Though I must say that my fitness journey has been a roller-coaster ride.
 Would you believe me if I told you that I’m still lighter than I was when I was about 5 inches shorter and just 13 years old?
 Well, I was a fat kid, but we always had a choice.
 We all have it, no matter what shape or stage of life we may be at.

 It could mean impressing someone, proving a point to a friend, or just achieving a goal you have in your mind, but only when you REALLY want it, will you work for it.

-College and club football ended, and it became more of a recreational activity, but I kept at it in the gym – more for mental peace and an escape than anything else.
+College and club football ended, and it became more of a recreational activity.
+But I kept at it in the gym – more for mental peace and an escape than anything else.
 Here’s where I truly understood what fitness meant to me.
-Physical condition improved, I could see veins in places I hadn’t ever, bumps and striations that I’d only seen on movies stars, and more importantly, I went to bed every night with the best feeling in the world –
+Physical condition improved, I could see veins in places I hadn’t ever.
+There were bumps and striations that I’d only seen on movies stars.
+And more importantly, I went to bed every night with the best feeling in the world –

 I WAS SATISFIED FOR TODAY BUT HUNGRY TO OUTDO MYSELF TOMORROW.